 Error E-08 — zone fault

-This step-by-step repair guide walks you through fixing error e-08 — zone fault on your Samsung NE63BB871112AA (Induction Range).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+This step-by-step repair guide will help you tackle error E-08 — zone fault on your Samsung NE63BB871112AA (Induction Range).
+With the right tools and parts, you can often complete this repair in about 1–2 hours, saving yourself from a potentially costly service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.

-These symptoms typically appear when the Samsung NE63BB871112AA is experiencing an E-08 zone fault error.
+You might notice these symptoms when the Samsung NE63BB871112AA is throwing an E-08 zone fault error:

-- The cooktop display flashes the “E-08” error code and the unit stops responding
+- The cooktop display shows the “E-08” error code, and the unit becomes unresponsive

 - One or more induction cooking zones fail to heat or power on